Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Programming-Paradigms/Object-Oriented-Concepts.md

     - Encapsulation: It focuses on the implementation that gives rise to this behavior.

 > No part of a complex system should depend on the internal details of any other part
+>
-> Ingalls, D. The Smalltalk-76 Programming System Design and Implementation.
+> \- Ingalls, D. The Smalltalk-76 Programming System Design and Implementation.
 Proceedings of the Fifth Annual ACM Symposium on Principles of Programming Languages.
 ACM, p.
 9.

 > Encapsulation is most often achieved through information hiding (not just data hiding), which is the process of hiding all the secrets of an object that do not contribute to its essential characteristics; typically, the structure of an object is hidden, as well as the implementation of its methods.
+>
-> Booch, G. et al. Object-Oriented Analysis and Design with Applications
+> \- Booch, G. et al. Object-Oriented Analysis and Design with Applications

 > Encapsulation is the process of **compartmentalizing the elements of an abstraction that constitute its structure and behavior**; **encapsulation serves to separate the contractual interface of an abstraction and its implementation**.
+>
-> Booch, G. et al. Object-Oriented Analysis and Design with Applications
+> \- Booch, G. et al. Object-Oriented Analysis and Design with Applications

 > - Intelligent encapsulation localizes design decisions that are likely to change.
 > - The ability to change the representation of an abstraction without disturbing any of its clients is the essential benefit of encapsulation
+>
-> Booch, G. et al. Object-Oriented Analysis and Design with Applications
+> \-Booch, G. et al. Object-Oriented Analysis and Design with Applications

  #### Implementation of a Class - Definition
  > The implementation of a class comprises the representation of the abstraction as well as the mechanisms that achieve the desired behavior.
+ >
- > Booch, G. et al. Object-Oriented Analysis and Design with Applications
+ > \- Booch, G. et al. Object-Oriented Analysis and Design with Applications

 ### Modularity

 > Modularization consists of dividing a program into modules which can be compiled separately, but which have connections with other modules.
-> Booch, G. et al. Object-Oriented Analysis and Design with Applications
+> \- Booch, G. et al. Object-Oriented Analysis and Design with Applications

 > The connections between modules are the assumptions which the modules make about each other
+>
-> Liskov, B. 1980.
+> \- Liskov, B. 1980.
 A Design Methodology for Reliable Software Systems.
 In Tutorial on Software Design Techniques.
 Third Edition.
 New York, NY: IEEE Computer Society, p.
 66.

 - Modules serve as the physical containers in which classes and objects of the logical design can be declared.

 > Modularity is the property of a system that has been decomposed into a set of cohesive and loosely coupled modules.
+>
-> Booch, G. et al. Object-Oriented Analysis and Design with Applications
+> \- Booch, G. et al. Object-Oriented Analysis and Design with Applications

 #### **Goal of Modularity**
 > The overall goal of the decomposition into modules is the reduction of software cost by allowing modules to be designed and revised independently....
 Each module's structure should be simple enough that it can be understood fully; it should be possible to change the implementation of other modules without knowledge of the implementation of other modules and without affecting the behavior of other modules; [and] the ease of making a change in the design should bear a reasonable relationship to the likelihood of the change being needed.
+>
-> Britton and Parnas.
+> \- Britton and Parnas.
 A-7E Software, p.
 2.

 #### Modularity and the Balance of Two Competing Technical Concerns
 1. the desire to encapsulate abstractions
 2. the need to make certain abstractions visible to other modules

 > System details that are likely to change independently should be the secrets of separate modules; the only assumptions that should appear between modules are those that are considered unlikely to change. **Every data structure is private to one module; it may be directly accessed by one or more programs within the module but not by programs outside the module.
 Any other program that requires information stored in a module's data structures must obtain it by calling module programs**.
+>
 > \- Parnas, D., Clements, P., and Weiss, D. 1983.
 Enhancing Reusability with Information Hiding.
 Proceedings of the Workshop on Reusability in Programming, Stratford, CT: ITT Programming, p.
 241.